Colombia's Nutresa sets sights on foreign acquisitions

-BOGOTA Colombia's biggest food processing conglomerate, Nutresa NCH.CN, hopes to double sales in six years partly through takeovers in foreign markets to capitalize on strong sales growth abroad, top company officials said on Friday.
+BOGOTA, March 28 Colombia's biggest food processing conglomerate, Nutresa, hopes to double sales in six years partly through takeovers in foreign markets to capitalize on strong sales growth abroad, top company officials said on Friday.

 Nutresa's sales in 2013 grew 11.2 percent to $3 billion, one third of which were made in Colombia.
 Domestic market growth last year was 2 percent but abroad it was 27.5 percent, explaining the company's interest in foreign acquisitions.